mailchimp/mc-woocommerce/README.txt

 - Deleting removes the connection between Mailchimp and WooCommerce, and uninstalls the plugin from your site.
 Refer to the Wordpress Codex for more information about [Multisite Network Administration](https://codex.wordpress.org/Multisite_Network_Administration)
 == Changelog ==
+= 2.2 =
+* plugin reskin
+* support for oauth to Mailchimp
+* fixes sync issues with altered order IDs
+* fixes issues with trashed coupons
 = 2.1.17 =
 * Re add resync button to sync tab, after sync finishes
 * Renamed 'merge_vars' to 'merge_fields' as per new Mailchimp naming convention